-Coastline Paradox is a multimedia installation of video and sculptural works that brings into conversation geological and cultural perceptions of changing landscapes.
-The exhibition was held at the end of the 2016 Wellington Asia Residency Exchange (WARE) programme.
-It is a subjective study of beach ridges uplifted by successive earthquakes at Turakirae Head Scientific Reserve located on the south coast of Wellington, Aotearoa NZ.
-The site is “measured” from the perspective of “visitor” and layered with personal connections and historical narrative.
+Coastline Paradox is a multimedia installation of video and sculptures held at the end of the 2016 Wellington Asia Residency Exchange (WARE) programme.
+It is a study of beach ridges uplifted by successive earthquakes at Turakirae Head Scientific Reserve located on the south coast of Wellington, Aotearoa NZ.
+The site is “measured” in different ways, from empirical to subjective.

 The title Coastline Paradox refers to a term used to describe the contradiction between the conceptual and physical presence of the land/sea border, in that there can never be an exact mapping and measurement of coast.
-This mathematical conundrum is addressed in the structural framing of the work that is bleeds into the personal and historical references.
+This mathematical conundrum is addressed in throughout the work, testing the strengths and weaknesses of scientific inquiry.

 16mm transferred to HD video with audio, 1 min 22 secs (loop)